sexual transmitted infections

 The secondary stage occurs 1 week – 6 months after the first stage.
 And this may show as a rash on the skin often either on the palms of your hands, the soles of your feet or on your trunk (chest, stomach and back).
 There may also be swollen glands, headaches, aches and pains, hair loss, deafness or eye problems.

 If left untreated at any stage, damage can be done to the brain, nervous system, bones, eyes and other organs.
-Syphilis can be easily spread through vaginal, anal and oral sex, as well as close to close body contact with someone who already has syphilis.
+Syphilis can be easily spread through vaginal, anal and oral sex, as well as genital to genital skin contact with someone who already has syphilis.
 Syphilis may also be passed on through deep kissing if the infected partner has an ulcer (chancre) in their mouth.

 The best protection against syphilis is to use a condom for all sexual activity including oral sex.